 - Table Access Protocol (TAP) – Allows a user to perform complex queries on data tables in the Astronomical Data Query Language.

-SCS, SIAP, and SSAP queries all provide broad methods of data discovery within certain search parameters, while TAP is better suited to finding specific data with more tightly-constrained queries.
+SCS, SIAP, and SSAP queries all provide broad methods of data discovery within certain search parameters, while TAP is better suited to finding specific data as it supports more complex SQL-like queries.

 More information on VO access to MAST holdings can be found here.
 Table 1 lists additional VO resources and tools.